Description of Hyperspectral Imaging

 Look through our Project Examples and Applications for deeper information.

 Then tell us about you.
-Call (608) 831-2141 or
+Call (608) 831-2141 or send us a message about your application >

 Push-broom cameras have either transmission or reflective gratings to distribute the light according to wavelength.
 Transmission gratings have high throughput, less distortion, and do not produce polarization artifacts.
 The push-broom method is better suited than the staring array method for imaging large streams of on-line samples typical in many production facilities.
 The approach of measuring all spectra of the line at the same instance assures that all the wavelength information is truly measured from the same portion of the sample, even though the sample is moving during measurement.
 This condition is different with staring array cameras.